 Our U.S. Health Care Climate Council brings the voice of the health care sector into city halls and state houses across the country, communicating the urgency of climate change to our nation’s leaders.
 Council members also educate their staff, patients, and communities about the health threats posed by a changing climate.

 In the summer of 2018, Health Care Without Harm helped launch a new “health pillar” of We Are Still In, bringing an initial 19 health systems into the cross-sectoral coalition.
 By signing the We Are Still in pledge, hospitals join mayors, county executives, governors, tribal leaders, college and university leaders, businesses, faith groups, and investors to meet the goals set by the Paris Agreement.

-Our health care climate alliances in California and Massachusetts bring expertise, experience, and trusted voices to the legislative and regulatory process for climate-smart policies related to energy, transportation, food, waste, infrastructure, and community resilience.
+Our health care climate alliances in California, Massachusetts, and Washington bring expertise, experience, and trusted voices to the legislative and regulatory process for climate-smart policies related to energy, transportation, food, waste, infrastructure, and community resilience.

 Health Care Without Harm advances health profesional leadership through our Physician Network, which supports physician leaders in leveraging their influence and expertise to advance climate-smart health care, and through the Nurses Climate Challenge, a national campaign mobilizing nurses to educate health professionals on the health impacts of climate change.

 The health sector should lead the movement for a sustainable future for people and the planet.
 Hospitals and health systems can commit to educating staff and the public about climate and health and promoting policies to protect public health from climate change by joining the Health Care Climate Challenge.
 Hospitals and health systems also have the option to sign the We Are Still In pledge when they join the Challenge.

 The call to action on climate and health outlines a set of ten priority policy actions for health leadership on global climate and health goals.
 We invite health systems and organizations to endorse the call to action and share the policy roadmap with your representatives.